-You can earn farming income as a self-employed farmer or by being a member of a farm partnership.
+You can earn farming income as a self-employed farmer or by being a partner in a farm partnership.
 Most of the rules that apply to a self-employed farmer also apply to a partner.
-However, if you are a partner, you should also read the section called "Reporting partnership income" on page 6.
+However, if you are a partner, you should also read "Reporting partnership income" on page 6.

-You report your farming income on a fiscal period basis.
+You report your farming income based on a fiscal period.
 A fiscal period is the time covered from the day your farming business starts its business year, to the day your farming business ends its business year.
 For an existing business, the fiscal period is usually 12 months.
 A fiscal period cannot be longer than 12 months.
 However, it can be shorter than 12 months in some cases, such as when a new business starts or when a business stops.

 Self-employed individuals generally have to use a December 31 year-end.
-If you are an eligible individual, you may be able to use an alternative method of reporting your business income which allows you to keep a fiscal period that does not end on December 31.
-To determine if you are eligible to have a fiscal year-end that is not December 31, you will need our publication called Reconciliation of Business Income for Tax Purposes, which includes Form T1139, Reconciliation of 2001 Business Income for Tax Purposes.
-It explains how to calculate the amount of farming income to report on your 2001 income tax return, and it also tells you if you have to file Form T1139 for 2001.
-In most cases, if you filed one for 2000, you will generally have to do so again for 2001.
+If you are an eligible individual, you may be able to use an alternative method of reporting your business income that allows you to keep a fiscal period that does not end on December 31.
+To determine if you are eligible to have a fiscal year-end that is not December 31, see the Reconciliation of Business Income for Tax Purposes guide, which includes Form T1139, Reconciliation of 2002 Business Income for Tax Purposes.
+It explains how to calculate the amount of farming income to report on your 2002 income tax return, and it also tells you if you have to file Form T1139 for 2002.
+In most cases, if you filed one for 2001, you will generally have to do so again for 2002.